 St. Joe's also sponsors a work program designed to assist students who reduce the cost of tuition by working at St. Joe's.
 While the program is not need-based and open to all students, it is normal for a financial aid award to include both a direct grant and an amount to be earned through the work program.
 Students earn tuition credits by working before and after school and during holidays, weekends, and vacations.
-As of July 1st, 2016, the hourly rate is $8/hour.
+The hourly rate is $8/hour.
 It is reasonable for boys to work as many as 200 hours over 12 months (July-June) without sacrificing their school work, extra-curriculars, or family responsibility.2017-18 Supplementary Work Program Application for Freshmen2017-18 Supplementary Work Program Application for Sophomores, Juniors & Seniors

 If parents have any questions, contact the Tuition Office at 874-0730 or the Business Office at 874-4954.